-Flooding window wells, can leak through your basement windows, and cause major flooding in your home.
-What is solution to stop your window wells from filling up with water?
-If your homes window wells are fully up with water, there are two primary causes to the problem.
-One may be that you window wells do not have plastic covers, and when it rains, the rate of water goes directly into your window wells and overflows in your home.
-The other cause of flooding window wells, may be that the water table rises during rain storms, and the water table rises to a point where it floods out your window well.
+Flooding window wells can leak through your basement windows and cause major flooding in your home.
+What is the solution to stop your window wells from filling up with water?
+If your home’s window wells are fully up with water, there are two primary causes of the problem.
+One may be that your window wells do not have plastic covers, and when it rains, the rate of water goes directly into your window wells and overflows into your home.
+The other cause of flooding window wells may be that the water table rises during rain storms, and the water table rises to a point where it floods out your window well.
 Some window wells that flood your basement need a plastic flat or bubble window cover.

-The best, and easy solution to stop water from flooding your basements, window wells is to have us install plastic window well covers, if the water is coming in from the top of the window well.
-If the water that is accumulating in your window well is from ground water when the water table rises during rainy season, the solution is a little bit more complex.
-Fairfax Contractor has vast experience in installing, egress windows, and by building code they require a large window well.
-Through our vast experience in installing, egress windows with their oversized window wells that exceed 9 ft.², we’ve come up with some solutions for the ground water infiltration into a window well.
-The best way to stop water from entering your window well from ground water, is to install a concrete base in the window well itself.
-But if you choose to line the bottom of your window wells with concrete, and take care of the cover you will only make the problem worse.
+The best and easy solution to stop water from flooding your basements and window wells are to have us install plastic window well covers if the water is coming in from the top of the window well.
+If the water accumulating in your window well is from groundwater when the water table rises during the rainy season, the solution is a little bit more complex.
+Fairfax Contractor has vast experience installing egress windows, and by building code, they require a large window well.
+Through our vast experience in installing egress windows with their oversized window wells that exceed nine ft.², we’ve come up with some solutions for the groundwater infiltration into a window well.
+The best way to stop water from entering your window well from groundwater is to install a concrete base in the window well itself.
+But if you choose to line the bottom of your window wells with concrete and take care of the cover, you will only make the problem worse.
 It’s a twofold solution, install properly fitting window well covers, make sure the galvanized window wells are in good shape, seal any cracks along the foundation, and for concrete in the base.
-This solution will create a completely sealed window well that will fill up with water.
+This solution will create a completely sealed window well that will not fill up with water.
 No more than a sealed jar in the rain, that is what we build.
 For extra protection.
-Often times we will install a 9 x 9 floor drain, before we were the concrete.
-This 9 x 9 floor drain will have a inch and a half PVC pipe attached to is very below the concrete.
-It is important to cap the drain pipe, because if you don’t the hydrostatic pressure of the water from the water table will simply push up to the pipe into the drain and flood your window well.
+We often install a 9 x 9-floor drain before we were the concrete.
+This 9 x 9-floor drain will have an inch and a half PVC pipe attached below the concrete.
+It is important to cap the drain pipe because if you don’t, the hydrostatic pressure of the water from the water table will simply push up to the pipe into the drain and flood your window well.

 If the topography of your northern Virginia home allows you to get the right slope, you can utilize gravity to drain your window wells.
-Most window wells are approximately 18 inches deep, and your property would need to have a slope to install a gravity drainage system to remove the water from your window wells.
+Most window wells are approximately 18 inches deep, and your property would need a slope to install a gravity drainage system to remove the water from your window wells.
 This is the best option for stopping new window wells from flooding.
-If your home, processes the topography, and grade, you may want to opt for this solution.
-The installation is quite simple, Fairfax Contractor can simply call miss utilities, and once we had a clear ticket, we start the excavation process.
-We would excavate down the grade of the lowest point of your window well install a 9 x 9 floor drain, attached PVC pipe at a grade of a quarter-inch to an 8th of an inch to an area that is 7 feet from your property line.
+If your home processes the topography, and grade, you may want to opt for this solution.
+The installation is quite simple, Fairfax Contractor can simply call Miss utilities, and once we had a clear ticket, we start the excavation process.
+We would excavate down the grade of the lowest point of your window well, install a 9 x 9-floor drain, and attach PVC pipe at a grade of a quarter-inch to an 8th of an inch to an area that is 7 feet from your property line.
 This methodology for installing a drain box in the bottom of your basement window well is a foolproof solution to flooding window wells.
-The problem is that this is much more expensive, then filling your window well with concrete, and a plastic window well cover.
+The problem is that this is much more expensive than filling your window well with a concrete and plastic window well covers.
 And many homes do not have the topography to allow the system to work properly.
-But it certainly is a solution to stopping flooding window wells.
+But it certainly is a solution to stopping flooding window wells

-If you’re homes window wells fill up with water every time it rains, you’re probably thinking that the rain is coming into the window well because it doesn’t have a cover.
-This is almost always not the case, most window wells flood because the ground water table has risen almost to the surface of your yard.
+If you’re home’s window wells fill up with water every time it rains, you’re probably thinking that the rain is coming into the window well because it doesn’t have a cover.
+This is almost always not the case.
+Most window wells flood because the groundwater table has risen almost to the surface of your yard.
 Water always takes the path of least resistance.
-That means as the water table rises, it will flood your window well, and ultimately entered into your home’s basement.
-What is a solution to this troubled problem?
-Fairfax Contractor has the time tested method, that will stop this problem from ever happening again.
+That means as the water table rises, it will flood your window well and ultimately enter your home’s basement.
+What is a solution to this troubling problem?
+Fairfax Contractor has a time-tested method to stop this problem from happening again.

-One of the more complicated solutions to flooding window wells, is to install a sump pump into the window well itself.
-This is going to be quite costly, permits will be needed to be pulled for the electrical connections, and if the power goes out during a heavy rain storm your system simply won’t work.
-Of course you could had a battery back up DC sump pump to your system, that’s only give for 9 hours.
-After those 9 hours your window wells will be flooding.
-It sounds like a good idea conceptually, but the above described methodology is probably the best solution to keeping your window wells from flooding.
+One of the more complicated solutions to flooding window wells is to go into the window well itself.
+This is going to be quite costly, permits will be needed to be pulled for the electrical connections, and if the power goes out during a heavy rainstorm, your system simply won’t work.
+Of course, you could have a battery backup DC sump pump to your system, but that’s only given for 9 hours.
+After those 9 hours, your window wells will be flooding.
+It sounds like a conceptual idea, but the above-described methodology is probably the best solution to keeping your window wells from flooding.

-I would advise you not to listen to a drainage contractor, that it buys you to put in drain boxes connected to your exterior home drainage system.
+I would advise you not to listen to a drainage contractor that it buys you to put in drain boxes connected to your exterior home drainage system.
 If a drainage contractor recommends a solution, do not fall for this method.
-After 37 years in the contracting business, I know quite well that most exterior foundation drainage systems have been rendered ineffective because they were constructed of black perforated thin wall piping, that simply runs around your foundation without a exit point.
-Tying the flooding window wells into the existing exterior drain tiles is absolutely a recipe for disaster.
-A professional consultant must first analyze the problem of flooding window wells, before a solution can be had.
-As a contractor I had emergency calls where standard window wells were full of water, leaking into the basement and the homeowners have covered the window well with plywood and plastic tarps.
-Still the water keeps coming in to their basement, and to their dismay they tried to alleviate the problem by utilizing a shop vacuum to drain the water out of the window well, and their basement.
+After 37 years in the contracting business, I know that most exterior foundation drainage systems have been rendered ineffective because they were constructed of black perforated thin wall piping that simply runs around your foundation without an exit point.
+Tying the flooding window wells into the existing exterior drain tiles is a recipe for disaster.
+A professional consultant must first analyze the problem of flooding window wells before a solution can be had.
+As a contractor, I had emergency calls where standard window wells were full of water leaking into the basement, and the homeowners have covered the window well with plywood and plastic tarps.
+Still, the water keeps coming into their basement, and to their dismay, they tried to alleviate the problem by utilizing a shop vacuum to drain the water out of the window well and their basement.
 Most often, the solution to their window well flooding problems has nothing to do with the plastic window will cover.
-Some of the inherent problems they are experiencing have to do with cracked plastic window well covers, corrugated metal window wells that have failed and coordinated may be the problem.
-Custom metal window wells that are below grade.
-The most common problem as stated earlier, is simply the groundwater has risen above the depth of the window well.
+Some of the inherent problems they are experiencing involve cracked plastic window well covers.
+Corrugated metal window wells that have failed and coordinated may be the problem.
+Custom metal window wells that are below grade can fail.
+The most common problem, as stated earlier, is simply the groundwater has risen above the depth of the window well.
 Water simply fills the window well because there’s nothing to stop it.

-Most window wells are made out of galvanized steel and have been installed in your home in standard sizes.
-Standard sized window well covers are available in most hardware stores such as Home Depot, are Lowes.
-But what if you are looking for a custom sized window well cover, where can you buy a irregular sized window well cover?
-Fairfax Contractor operates a custom welding shop, that can fabricate a window well cover to just about any size you may require.
-Our custom fabricated window well covers are made out of welded steel, and have plexiglass installed into the custom framing.
-For more information about our welding service, please click this link.
+Most window wells are made of galvanized steel and have been installed in your home in standard sizes.
+Standard-sized window well covers are available in most hardware stores such as Home Depot and Lowes.
+But what if you are looking for a custom-sized window well cover, where can you buy an irregularly sized window cover?
+Fairfax Contractor operates a custom welding shop that can fabricate a window well cover to just about any size you may require.
+Our custom fabricated window well covers are made of welded steel and have plexiglass installed into the custom framing.